flutter/website/cookbook/design/themes.md

       ),
       body: new Center(
         child: new Container(
-          padding: new EdgeInsets.all(12.0),
-          decoration: new BoxDecoration(
           color: Theme.of(context).accentColor,
-            borderRadius: new BorderRadius.circular(8.0),
-          ),
           child: new Text(
-            'My Button',
+            'Text with a background color',
             style: Theme.of(context).textTheme.title,
           ),
         ),